upgrades-migrations/preupgrade-assistant/doc/module_writing_tutorial/README.md

 ## Create a new PA module

 We expect you want to just extend the IPU RHEL 6 -> 7 functionality.
-If you want to create a new PA module from scratch, you can use the `preupgr-content-creator` utility as described in the next section.
-In case you want to use one of our templates or an existing module, you would like to probably just copy it under expected directory (IOW, add it into the existing compose of PA modules).
-For that, read the [Create a module without using the preupg-content-creator utility](#create-a-module-without-using-the-preupg-content-creator-utility) section.
+To create a new PA module from scratch, use the `preupgr-content-creator` utility as described in the next section.
+To duplicate a template or an existing module and add it into the existing compose of PA modules, see the [Create a module without using the preupg-content-creator utility](#create-a-module-without-using-the-preupg-content-creator-utility) section.

 ### Create a module using the preupg-content-creator utility

-The most simple way to create an actor is using the `preupg-content-creator`
+The simplest way to create an actor is using the `preupg-content-creator`
 utility:
 - Go to the directory where is stored the `RHEL6_7` repository (if installed on RHEL 6 system, it's `/usr/share/preupgrade/`).
 - Run the tool.
 It's interactive, so you need to enter all requested data.
   But for the module set name, enter `RHEL6_7`.

-The use could look like that:
+For example:
 ```
 # preupg-content-creator
 Specify the name of the module set directory in which the module will be created: RHEL6_7